Find Affordable College Courses

 Jefferson City, MO

-Lincoln University ranked #7 on this year’s Most Popular Online Nursing Schools in Missouri list.
-Located in the small city of Jefferson City, LU Missouri is a public college with a small student population.
+Lincoln University did quite well in this year’s ranking of the best schools for nursing students.
+It came in at #7 on the list.
+Located in the city of Jefferson City, LU Missouri is a public college with a small student population.

 On average, nursing graduates from LU Missouri take out $29,688 in student loans while working on their degree.